How To Stay Connected To Family And Friends

 Beverly’s Hot Tips To Building Resiliency Through Connecting With Your Relatives:

-- Stop by and say hello to family members that you don’t get to see that often
+- Stay connected to family and friends that you don’t get to see that often

 - Send them a Hallmark card (or a free e-card), if it has been a while since you have seen them